Andrew Vaughn Player Props: White Sox vs. Twins

-On Monday, Andrew Vaughn (coming off going 1-for-4) and the Chicago White Sox play the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 2:10 PM ET.
+Andrew Vaughn -- 1-for-4 with a double in his most recent game -- will be in action for the Chicago White Sox versus the Minnesota Twins, with Pablo Lopez on the mound, on April 11 at 7:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Pirates.
+He had a one-hit showing in his last game (1-for-4) against the Twins.

 Andrew Vaughn Game Info & Props vs. the Twins